dmitrykosintsev/lm-zoomcamp/Midterm-cyberbullying/README.md

 My goal is to achieve such accuracy that will allow teachers and parents to use the model in order to identify potential cases of cyberbullying.

 ## Data & EDA insights
+Script generate_data.py was used to produce the dataset.
+There are three outputs:
+- Responses from students
+- Responses from parents
+- Combined dataset

+I only used the first dataset, as responses from parents does not seem to add any value in identifying cyberbullying.
+For example, there is a huge awareness gap:

+- Actual cyberbullying rate: 45.6%

+- Parents who know: 3.4%

+- Awareness gap: 42.2%

+Therefore, I did not proceed with the parents dataset.

 There were many missing values due to the fact some variables only had values when experienced_cyberbullying was True.
 For details, check the notebook.

 ## Model choice